iqb-berlin/teststudio-lite-backend/README.md

 # Teststudio-Lite Backend

-This is the backend for the Teststudio-Lite application (formally known as itemdb).\
+This is the backend for the IQB-Teststudio-Lite application.
-This project is not under active development currently.
-Only critical bugfixes will be done.

 You can find the frontend for this application [here](https://github.com/iqb-berlin/teststudio-lite-frontend).

 You can find a complete setup with front- and backend [here](https://github.com/iqb-berlin/teststudio-lite-setup).